The Angel on the High Street

 had not yet been extinguished

-Murad was teaching Hannah the trade
+Murad was teaching Hannah the tricks of the trade

 pouring freshly-brewed coffee from a large tin kettle